What we do

 At Orchid Project we try to be creative in the ways that we reach out to new, diverse audiences.
 Our events are as much about raising awareness as they are about raising funds.
 In the past, we have put on film nights and held discussions and dinners.

 We have supported several film and music nights across London and to mark International day against FGC this year, we hosted an event at the House of Commons and House of Lords.
 In 2014, we held an event in Copenhagen, attended by the US Ambassador.
 Keep an eye on our blog and news pages for upcoming events.

 Girls Girls Girls is a regular fixture in our calendar, an evening showcasing some spectacular female performers and is managed by two very talented musicians and Orchid supporters, Sam Lindo and Eliza Shaddad.
 All female line-ups have been performing at venues across London from St Pancras Old Church to Dalston Old Boys’ Club.

-We are supported by various fundraising events.
-In September 2011, Orchid staff and friends took part in the Women’s 5k Challenge in Hyde Park.
-We have also had dedicated runners take part in the Bath Half Marathon, the Paris Marathon and some fantastic support from Wynne who climbed Kilimanjaro in aid of Orchid Project.
+We are have been represented by wonderful supporters in fundraising events such as The London Marathon, the Women’s 5k Challenge in Hyde Park, the Bath Half Marathon, and the Paris Marathon.
+We have also had fantastic support from Wynne who climbed Kilimanjaro in aid of Orchid Project.

-If you would like to raise awareness in your town, or your university, put on a film screening or hold a curry night, or even run a marathon.
-If you’re interested in fundraising for Orchid, please get in touch (firstname.lastname@example.org) and talk to us about what you’d like to do.
+If you would like to raise awareness, you can put on a cake sale, cycle up the East Coast of the USA, or even run a marathon.
+If you’re interested in fundraising for Orchid, please get in touch ([email protected]) and talk to us about what you’d like to do.